ruthenian8/bagvalal/README.md

 This repository contains a prototype for a Bagvalal morphological analyzer.
 ## Usage
 ### Making the analyzers
-* run translit/make
 * run make merged.ana.hfst for cyrillic version
-* run make merged.tr.hfst for Caucasiologist transcription version
+* run make merged.tr.hfstol or just make for Caucasiologist transcription version
 ### Running the analyzers
 * run make check-coverage-stats to view the statistics
 * cd to corpora & run make \*corpus name\*.analyzed to analyze with the cyrillic transducer